Oyster Aquaculture InternLynnhaven Oyster Company, LLC

 Blue Hill, ME

-DescriptionThe Marine Environmental Research Institute (MERI), a nonprofit organization based in Blue Hill, Maine, is recruiting to fill a Coastal Monitoring Internship position for the field season 2014.
-This is a full-time position requiring an 8-month commitment from May through December.
+DescriptionThe Marine Environmental Research Institute (MERI), a nonprofit organization based in Blue Hill, Maine, is recruiting to fill a Microplastics Monitoring Internship position for the field season 2014.
+This is a full-time position requiring a 6-month commitment from May through October.

-MERI is a scientific research and education organization dedicated to understanding the impacts of environmental pollutants on wildlife and human health, and to interpreting this information to a broad audience.
-Current projects include a marine coastal monitoring initiative, local and international microplastic contamination research, sediment acidification surveys and a long-term eco-toxicological investigation of northwestern Atlantic harbor seals.
+MERI is a scientific research organization dedicated to understanding the impacts of environmental pollutants on wildlife and human health, and to interpreting this information to a broad audience.
+Current projects include a marine coastal monitoring initiative, an expanding microplastics monitoring program (local and international), sediment pH studies and invasive species surveys.

-This is an excellent opportunity for an individual working toward a career in coastal marine ecology, natural resource sciences, or conservation biology to gain practical experience in the field and in the lab.
-The ideal candidate will possess a personal interest in marine ecology and ecosystem monitoring and a commitment to the mission of the organization.
+This is an excellent opportunity for an individual working toward a career in coastal marine ecology, marine debris management, natural resource sciences, or environmental policy to gain practical experience in the field and in the lab.
+The ideal candidate will possess a personal interest in marine pollution and ecosystem monitoring and a commitment to the mission of the organization.

 Compensation: Stipend and shared housing in Blue Hill, Maine.
 Housing is within walking distance to Marine Environmental Research Institute.
 Interns are responsible for all travel expenses and food.

 If you are interested in applying for this position, please state where you found the internship posting and submit a cover letter, resume, three references with the subject line “Microplastics Monitoring Internship” by April 1st to:

 Abby Barrows, Coastal Monitoring Coordinator at firstname.lastname@example.org